 While the GriGri is far and away the most popular active assisted braking device on the market, it still comes with the notable downside that the user is tempted to hold the braking cam in an open position to quickly feed slack to a leader.
 This temptation has led to many belay accidents and has inspired the invention of other devices that don't require breaking the rules to feed out slack quickly.
 It is relatively easy to "push" rope through the device in the same way slack is fed with a tube-style device, although the cam must still be overridden to feed out an armload or two in a hurry.
 Still, it isn't that hard to master the GriGri's technique, and for experienced users and regular climbers, this device is still our top choice.

-First released in 2017, the GriGri+ is very similar to the standard GriGri, but boasts several safety features not found on that model in an effort to reduce the risk of belayer error accidents.
+The GriGri+ is very similar to the standard GriGri, but boasts several safety features not found on that model in an effort to reduce the risk of belayer error accidents.
 The first is that the handle has an anti-panic feature.
 When lowering a climber, the belayer uses a lever to release the grip on the rope.
 If the lever is opened too far, the GriGri+ handle automatically disengages, releasing the tension on the cam and stopping the lower.
 The sweet spot for a smooth, not-too-slow lower can be hard to find at first, but it's much harder to drop a climber while lowering with a properly loaded GriGri+ than with other devices.
 The second feature is a toggle switch between lead and top-rope modes, which adjusts the spring tension on the cam inside the device.
 In top-rope mode, the cam grips far more tightly, while in lead mode, it allows for an easier time paying out slack.

 For climbers on a budget, and especially those who participate in a wide variety of climbing disciplines, our recommendation is the Black Diamond ATC Guide.
 This device offers the same functions as simple tube devices for standard belays, while also providing auto-block capability for belaying followers directly from an anchor.
 This device allows one to use the simplest, easiest to learn, and most commonly taught belay style for paying out slack while lead belaying, negating the need to learn a new style based on the belay device.
 It also easily accommodates two strands of rope, making it ideal for rappelling.
 While it isn't as inexpensive as the tube-style devices that don't have auto-block capabilities, we think that the extra couple of bucks for auto-blocking capability greatly enhances the value if you ever intend to do any multi-pitching.